Flight-Free-UK/flight_free_uk_website/source/posts_travel/an-alpine-adventure-in-bavaria.html.markdown

 But I started to realise that overland travel can be exciting in its own right, offering experiences that you miss out on when flying – the scenery and places you pass on the way being especially appealing.
 Not having to deal with airports (and needing to make my way to and from them) was a big bonus as well.

-> "Overland travel can be exciting in its own right, offering experiences that you miss out on when flying."
+> Overland travel can be exciting in its own right, offering experiences that you miss out on when flying.

 Since I enjoy hiking and spending time in nature, especially mountains, I looked at how I could make that happen with train travel.
 There’s a direct train from Gare de l’Est in Paris to Munich, which would be a great base from which to explore Bavaria and the Bavarian Alps, and I could also hop across the Austrian border to Salzburg and visit the largest ice cave in the world near Werfen.

 Getting the Eurostar to Paris from London was easier, less time-consuming, and less stressful than getting to the airport, and since I arrived in the centre of Paris, I was near enough my accommodation to walk there and enjoy my new surroundings.
 The six-hour train to Munich seemed inconvenient at first, but it didn’t feel that long in reality, as I was switching between enjoying the scenery and watching films on my laptop.
 The time flew by.

-> "Getting the Eurostar was easier, less time-consuming, and less stressful than getting to the airport."
+> Getting the Eurostar was easier, less time-consuming, and less stressful than getting to the airport.

 From my base in Munich I travelled to Mittenwald and Garmisch-Partenkirchen, both near the Austrian border, set amidst verdant, mountainous scenery with gorges nearby.
 In these towns, there are plenty of typical Bavarian houses to be found, with facade paintings depicting Christian figures or traditional village scenes.